-This may surprise you, but it doesn’t surprise me.
-This is exactly why Stage 4 is far from reality for most firms and why many firms still feel that MAPs are a letdown.
+Stage 4 is hard to achieve and takes patience and due diligence, which is why many firms still feel that MAPs are a letdown.
 It takes about 2 years to reach this point if you want to trust the funnel data.
 Only at this point will your business have a good understanding of the stages and data required.
 Only now will you have a marketing ops pro who can handle the challenge.

 (And for the 92% of respondents who thought training was a low priority, good luck with this one).

 Only in Stage 5 do we consider the true nirvana: Knowing which content is working on which channel to drive accounts through the funnel.
 True attribution is difficult but not impossible.
 But there’s no point in doing this until your firm has funnel data to use.
 And if you have funnel data, you probably have a team that can build and understand attribution systems.